 An Automated Image Analysis Framework for Model-Based Feature Detection in Sparse Data

-Vaccari, Andrea, Department of Electrical Engineering, University of Virginia
+Vaccari, Andrea, Electrical Engineering - School of Engineering and Applied Science, University of Virginia

 Acton, Scott, Department of Electrical and Computer Engineering, University of Virginia